Sway of the Sea: Kathryn Bigelow’s Imperial Eco-eschatology

 Disco Galactica: Futures Past and Present

 Chapter from Battlestar Galactica: Investigating Flesh, Spirit and Steel, eds.
-Roz Kaveney and Jennifer Stoy, I. B. Tauris, 2010.
+Roz Kaveney and Jennifer Stoy, I. B. Tauris (and then Bloomsbury), 2010.

 Comparative consideration of disco-era free love sci-fi visions and contemporary neoliberal imaginings of future war, grounded in the New Hollywood cinema of the ’70s, and its blockbuster outriders, versus the fracturing, multiplatform sprawl of contemporary quality television.

 This is the booklet I wrote for the DVD release of Il Castello dei Morti Vivi (Castle of the Living Dead): a very cheap Italian horror with Christopher Lee, shot in a few weeks in 1964 around Castello Orsini-Odescalchi, and with some involvement (and a cameo) from the young Michael Reeves — his first professional film credit.
 My critical biography of Reeves was published in 2003.